 We maintain an allowance for doubtful accounts for estimated losses that may result from the inability of our customers to make required payments.
 Earnings are charged with a provision for doubtful accounts based on a current review of the collectability of customer accounts by management.
 Such allowances are based upon several factors including, but not limited to credit approval practices, industry and customer historical experience as well as the current and projected financial condition of the specific customer.
 Accounts deemed uncollectible are applied against the allowance for doubtful accounts.
+As of December 31, 2022, we have no amounts in our allowance for doubtful accounts.
 As of December 31, 2021, our allowance for doubtful accounts approximated \$0.1 million.